Is Madame Web a villain? Spider-Man character & history explained

 Web would ultimately be slain by Sasha Kravinoff, the widow of Kraven the Hunter.
 In her final moments, Madame Web bestowed her powers on the then-Spider-Woman, Julia Carpenter

-Julia Carpenter has been the current Madame Web since, while the original has remained dead, save for a brief spell where Ben Reilly cloned her while posing as The Jackal.
+Julia Carpenter has taken on the role of Madame Web in modern stories.
+The original Madame Web has remained dead in the intervening years, save for a brief spell where Ben Reilly cloned her while posing as The Jackal.

 Has Madame Web appeared outside of Marvel Comics?